Canada

 A brief overview of Harvard activities, safety & security, health, cultural, and outbound immigration considerations

-Registered Trips in 2023
+Registered Trips in 2024

-of 156 Countries Visited in 2023
+of 161 Countries Visited in 2024

 Canada is a popular destination for affiliates to study, research, and attend conferences.
 The world’s second biggest country consistently ranks in the top 10 registered locations for Harvard travelers.

 At Harvard, the Weatherhead Center for International Affairs’ Canada Program expands research, teaching, and educational opportunities for Canadian studies, including courses taught by visiting scholars, faculty conferences, seminar series, and funding for students’ dissertation and thesis research.
+And each year, anywhere from 500-800 Canadian students and scholars study at Harvard.

 The information below is intended as a high-level summary and is not all encompassing.
 Situations on the ground can change rapidly.
 We encourage you to review the additional resources and utilize your Harvard network to learn more.
 You can also schedule a consultation with us if you’d like to discuss the safety and security or operational matters unique to you and your travel or project.
 We’ll work with you to minimize risks and help you make informed decisions about your travel and activities.